Woman who falsely accused Black teen of theft in NYC hotel is arrested

 The New York Police Department flew detectives out to California earlier Thursday with a warrant for Ponsetto's arrest.
 The trip followed days of intense media coverage of the fracas at the hotel and demands by the teen's family and activists that she face criminal charges.

-Ponsetto's lawyer, Sharen Ghatan, told The Associated Press in an interview before the arrest that her client is “emotionally unwell" and remorseful for her Dec.
+Ponsetto's lawyer, Sharen Ghatan, said in an interview before the arrest that her client is “emotionally unwell" and remorseful for her Dec.
 26 conflict with 14-year-old Keyon Harrold Jr. at Manhattan’s Arlo Hotel.

-The teen's father, jazz trumpeter Keyon Harrold, recorded the confrontation and put the video online.
+Jazz trumpeter Keyon Harrold from Ferguson, Missouri, is the teen's father.
+He recorded the confrontation and put the video online.

 In his video, an agitated woman is seen demanding the teen's phone, claiming he stole it.
 A hotel manager tries to intervene.
 Keyon Harrold can be heard in the recording telling the woman to leave his son alone.
 Ghatan confirmed that Ponsetto is the woman in the video.

-Note: Editor's note: The attached video is a previous report from before the woman was arrested.